-RSG: That is so fantastic because that you and your mom are modeling co-learning and co-innovating we encourage within our community.
+RSG: That is so fantastic, because you and your mom are modeling co-learning and co-innovating we encourage within our community.

 Natalie: Yeah, my mom has kind of been there since the beginning.
 She was the first person that I told about all the bullying.
 She supported me through applying to different schools, and she supported me with this crazy idea and has helped me pretty much every day since.
 And I’m so grateful for that.

 RSG: Well, that’s awesome.
-Now as a nonprofit, and I’m sure you guys have enough attention that you should be able to rate funding from organizations that care about this kind of cause, are you guys able to start to get some funding to move it forward or you’re still funding it by yourself?
+Now as a nonprofit, and I’m sure you guys have enough attention that you should be able to rate funding from organizations that care about this kind of cause, are you guys able to start to get some funding to move it forward, or are you still funding it by yourself?

 Natalie: Yeah, so thankfully we’ve been able to receive some really large grants from companies such as Samsung, Disney, Hollister, and a couple of others, and they’ve pretty much just come forward to help.
 For example, Samsung gave us all the money we needed to create an Android version of the app.

 RSG: So you launched this app 3 years ago now; what are you up to these days?